Visma-Data-Science/analytics-case/README.md

 - How many sessions?
 - What is the time spent per page_url (hashed)?
 - How many customers are active day by day?
-- Whats the activity for different user roles (user types)
+- What is the activity for different user roles (user types)

 **Visualize your results** in Data Studio.
 Bring out data you think is interesting to see.